leekh3/leekh3.github.io/_pages/about.md

   - /about.html
 ---

 My name is Kyunghun Lee.
-I'm currently a Visiting Research Fellow at High-Throughout Imaging Facility (HiTIF) in [National Cancer Institute (NCI)](https://www.cancer.gov/), [NIH](https://www.nih.gov/), and I am working with [Dr. Gianluca Pegoraro](https://ccr.cancer.gov/Laboratory-of-Receptor-Biology-and-Gene-Expression/gianluca-pegoraro).
-Here, our team providew CCR investigators with the expertise and the technology needed to set-up, optimize and implement high-content imaging (HCI) assays.
-HCI assays are used to analyze large numbers of experimental conditions, such as in high-throughput siRNA or chemical compounds screens.
-In addition, the HiTIF applies HCI in combination with single-cell image and data analysis to quantify exceedingly rare but biologically important events in heterogeneous populations of cells.
+I'm currently a Visiting Research Fellow (Computer Vision / Machine Learning Software Development) at High-Throughout Imaging Facility (HiTIF) in [National Cancer Institute (NCI)](https://www.cancer.gov/).
+Here, I have primarily developed image analysis software/algorithms by using image understanding/machine learning/deep learning background such as Mask R-CNN, UNET by using Python-Tensorflow/Keras/OpenCV and KNIME framework.
+Also, I have worked on data analysis and statistical understanding of different types of dataset.
+Also, I am helping biologists on the experimental set-up and to assist and help them in every phase of the automated imaging workflow.

 <!-- My name is Kyunghun Lee.
 I'm currently a Postdoctoral Researcher at [the University of Maryland School of Medicine (UMSOM)](https://www.medschool.umaryland.edu/), working with [Prof. Rong Chen](https://www.medschool.umaryland.edu/profiles/Chen-Rong/).  -->
 Before coming to NCI (NIH), I completed my Ph.D. in [Electrical and Computer Engineering](https://ece.umd.edu/) (2018) at [the University of Maryland, College Park (UMD)](https://umd.edu/) under the supervision of [Prof. Shuvra S. Bhattacharyya](https://user.eng.umd.edu/~ssb/).